 The Crash Cast

 Essentially, we’re placing a pile of leader on the water so it can unfold or simply ride beside the dry fly, down through mixed currents.
 The leader has to go somewhere, right?
-So land it in a pile.
+So land it in a s-curves.
 It may seem a mess, but it will unroll as the currents pull and tug it downstream.
 And, ideally, the tippet lands with enough slack to feed the dry fly for at least a few feet.

 If you get ten feet of drift in this kind of water, reach around and pat yourself on the back.